 In terms of sensory qualities, the flat open geometric fields are back dropped by the Southern Alps to the west and the Port Hills to the east.
-Expansive views are often possible intermittently, being screened by existing development and shelterbelts.
-The infrastructure and shelter belts, though disrupting the continual views, have become integral to the rural aesthetic and identity.
-The natural characteristic of the environment is considered to be modified, with a rural character as opposed to a natural character.
+Views of both are possible, being screened intermittently by existing development and shelterbelts.
+The infrastructure and shelter belts, though disrupting the possible continual views, have become integral to the rural aesthetic and identity.
+The natural characteristic of the environment is considered to be modified, with a semi-open rural character as opposed to a natural character.
 The land surrounding the proposed site mirrors the overall character of the region.

 In terms of built form, dwellings and farm structures are common throughout the area.
 The scale, character, form, and materiality of these structures vary throughout the receiving environment.
-There are a number of existing dwellings adjacent to the proposal along Dunns Crossing Road, including Stonebrook, Kajens Country and The Boulevard subdivisions.
-Adjacent to the northern site (Holmes Block) dwellings are of typical suburban bulk and location, while those adjacent to the southern site (Skellerup Block) have typical rural residential character.
+There are a number of existing dwellings adjacent to the proposal along Selwyn Road and Lincoln Rolleston Road, and subdivision developments such as Acland Park and Falcons Landing.
+To the north of the site dwellings are of a typical suburban bulk and location, while those to the east and south of the site have typical rural residential character.
 These are separated by large fields and exotic vegetation, have an irregular bulk and location, and are often supported by additional infrastructure such as sheds and storage buildings.
-Holmes Block site is approximately 1.2km to the west of Rolleston Township and less than 25m from existing medium density development.
-Skellerup Block is approximately 2.5km to the south east of Rolleston Township and less than 50m from existing medium density development.
+The proposal lies approximately 2km from the centre of Rolleston Township, and is less than 50m from existing medium density development.